-I decided not to stop at any restaurant or coffee shop during the day because I was very scared of getting too comfortable with a hot coffee or a soup and not being able to continue the walk afterwards, so I kept walking all the way to Padrón only eating the fruit and snacks that I had in my back-pack and I’m sure that it was the best thing I could have done.
+I decided not to stop at any restaurant or coffee shop during the day because I was very scared of getting too comfortable with a hot coffee or soup and not being able to continue the walk afterward, so I kept walking all the way to Padrón only eating the fruit and snacks that I had in my backpack and I’m sure that it was the best thing I could have done.

 At times the rain lightened a bit so I could wear my glasses without any problem, this helped me of course, to really admire the landscapes of the Camino that were much more beautiful with the fall of the rain; the green of the grass was brighter and the leaves of the trees in the middle of Autumn showed vibrant orange and reddish colours.